 How are students assessed at Key Stage 3?

 Standardised scores are reported in year 7 and 8 where 100 reflects the year group average score.
 This follows closely from the SATs reporting system used in Key Stage 2.

 How do you support students at school?

-All students are allocated a form group, and the form tutor is the first port of call for all support.
+All students are allocated a tutor group, and the tutor is the first port of call for all support.

-We also have Heads of Year and pastoral leaders to provide an additional support as and when needed.
+We also have Raising Standards Leaders, Heads of Year and pastoral leaders to provide an additional support as and when needed.
 They deal with both academic and pastoral matters.
-We also have a number of specialists such as school counsellor.
+We also have a number of specialists such as a school counsellor.

 What enrichment opportunities are there for students at Trinity School?